- About Breast Cancer

 “I can’t even really remember those days because I was so terrified and in shock that I couldn’t think of anything,” Abby noted.
 “I remember having to have two of the scariest tests after my mammogram and double mastectomy – a full body scan and a full bone scan to see if the cancer had spread.
 Fortunately, I caught it when I did and the results were clear.”

 With that peace of mind, and with chemotherapy and reconstruction surgery behind her, she was finally able to get back to focusing on the next step of her life – her wedding.

-Melba Smith is a breast cancer survivor who has been a volunteer for the Lexington office of Komen Kentucky for more than three years.
+Melba Smith is a breast cancer survivor who has been a volunteer for the Lexington office of Komen Kentucky for more than four years.
 She started as an outreach volunteer for Colors of Promise, SGKK’s educational ambassador outreach program for African Americans, and is now the community outreach chair.
 With her involvement, Colors of Promise was able to reach over 8,000 parishioners during its Pink the Pews events in October 2016, educating women of color on the warning signs and risks of breast cancer.
 If you would like your place of worship to be involved in this year’s event, please contact our office.

 Melba works for UK Healthcare and enjoys spending time with her grandchildren: Corey, Corbyn, Courtlynn, Mariah, and TJ.
-She also loves to travel – especially on cruise ships to places like Puerto Rico, St. Thomas, the Bahamas, and Belize.
+She also loves to travel – especially on crumailto:email@example.com ships to places like Puerto Rico, St. Thomas, the Bahamas, and Belize.